-Weekly scheduled class times provide an opportunity to provide guidance, answer questions, and interact.
-Beyond this, email and blackboard announcements will provide a platform for answering questions.
+Throughout the semester, I will be contacting you on a weekly/biweekly basis to offer you advice, provide comments, and give reminders.
+If your questions have class-wide import, the questions may be answered and shared with the class.
+Another avenue for communication is the "Student Interaction Board" on Blackboard.
+By using this, all students will profit from the questions and the answers.
 Another venue may be scheduling a meeting using Zoom.
 Students are also encouraged to form online study groups.
 I have found that students who study together and talk through the material tend to excel.

-Blackboard
+Blackboard Announcements

 Please make sure to log in to the Blackboard site daily.
 Announcements, class resources, and all assessments will be handled through Blackboard.
-I will also regularly broadcast emails to Blackboard the class through Blackboard.
-In such cases, Blackboard will send the email to your NECC student account.
-If you wish, you can change which email account these messages are sent to in your Blackboard settings.
+I will also Blackboard regularly broadcast emails to the class through Blackboard.
+In such cases,

+Blackboard will send the email to your NSCC student account.